Order of the Bath

 Members belong to either the Civil Division or the Military Division.
 Knight Companion (KB), the order's only class prior to 1815, is no longer an option.
 Commonwealth citizens who are not subjects of the British monarch and foreign nationals may be made honorary members.

+Appointments are announced in The Gazette.

 The Order of the Bath is the fourth most senior of the British orders of chivalry, after the Order of the Garter, the Order of the Thistle, and the (dormant) Order of St Patrick.